itshum/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model is the object representation of your HTML code in the browser.

 2. What is an event?

+Events are things or interactions that happen to the HTML using JavaScript.

 3. What is an event listener?

+Event listeners are functions that are triggered for an element, adding interactivity, like mouseclick or on hover.

 4. Why would we convert a NodeList into an Array?

+So we can access the array of data and use all of the methods available to us.

 5. What is a component?

+Components are reusable code and are building blocks for writing DRY code.

 ### Git Set up